We asked business professionals to review the solutions they use. Here are some excerpts of what they said:

 Horizon 7 allows IT to deliver virtual or RDSH published desktops and applications through a single platform to end users.
 These desktop and application services— including RDS hosted apps, packaged apps with VMware ThinApp, SaaS apps, and even virtualized apps from Citrix—can all be accessed from one unified workspace to provide end users with all of the resources they want, at the speed they expect, with the efficiency business demands.

-Parallels Remote Application Server (RAS) is ranked 7th in Virtual Desktop Infrastructure (VDI) with 2 reviews while VMware Horizon 7 is ranked 6th in Virtual Desktop Infrastructure (VDI) with 8 reviews.
+Parallels Remote Application Server (RAS) is ranked 7th in Virtual Desktop Infrastructure (VDI) with 2 reviews while VMware Horizon 7 is ranked 5th in Virtual Desktop Infrastructure (VDI) with 8 reviews.
 Parallels Remote Application Server (RAS) is rated 10.0, while VMware Horizon 7 is rated 8.2.
 The top reviewer of Parallels Remote Application Server (RAS) writes "An excellent, simple interface for our customers; allows use of any browser on any platform".
 On the other hand, the top reviewer of VMware Horizon 7 writes "Makes it simpler and faster to deploy new versions and updates and enables us to provide support with the remote control feature".
-Parallels Remote Application Server (RAS) is most compared with Microsoft Remote Desktop Services, Citrix Virtual Apps and Desktops, VMware Horizon View, NVIDIA GRID and Microsoft App-V, whereas VMware Horizon 7 is most compared with VMware Workspace ONE, VMware Horizon View, Microsoft Remote Desktop Services, VMware Horizon Cloud and VMware Fusion.
+Parallels Remote Application Server (RAS) is most compared with Microsoft Remote Desktop Services, Citrix Virtual Apps and Desktops, NVIDIA GRID, VMware Horizon View and VMware ThinApp, whereas VMware Horizon 7 is most compared with VMware Workspace ONE, VMware Horizon View, Microsoft Remote Desktop Services, VMware Horizon Cloud and VMware Fusion.
 See our Parallels Remote Application Server (RAS) vs. VMware Horizon 7 report.